jondentonschneider/jondentonschneider.github.io/_pages/teaching.md

 - Taught 2 discussion sections of 25 students

 Economics 490: Ethics of Economic Behavior (*GSI for Prof. Ben Zamzow, Fall 2017-Spring 2018*)
-- Grader for 2 Upper-Level Writing Requirement courses
+- Grader for 2 Upper-Level Writing Requirement courses of 50 students

 ### University of Arizona